raminder2711/Many-to-Many---SQL/README.md

-nOW LETSS PLAY
+## Now the data is ready for manipulation

-find avg rating of all titles and sorted by lowest to highest
+### The Average Rating of all titles which are sorted by lowest to highest

     SELECT
         title,